Psteven5/print.h/README.md

 # print.h
-Convenient print macros with user extensibility (C23)
+Convenient print macros with user extensibility

 # Usage
 print.h exposes four macros to the user (WRITE, WRITELN, PRINT, PRINTLN), to write to a stream with or without newline, or to default to stdout.

 The macros are overloaded with _Generic (C11) to print default types, but they are extendable through providing your own functions.
+If C11 is not used, this extendability is preserved, but the macros will not be overloaded for default types, only strings.

 Here is a simple example: